 - The MVA does not accept motorcycle safety program completion documentation from any other state or the military except those approved and regulated by the MVA.
 Unless you have a Maryland Motorcycle Safety Program Completion Certificate, you must obtain a Maryland motorcycle (Class M) learner’s permit and pass the skills test.

-- A Maryland Motorcycle Safety Program Completion Certificate is only valid for
+- A Maryland Motorcycle Safety Completion Certificate is electronically submitted to MVA and only valid for six (6) months.

 The Maryland Motorcycle (Class M) license may be mailed to you.